fabes/resume/README.md

-# resume
+# My Resume
 Building my resume using AngularJS.
 Overkill?
-Nope, as i'm about to have fun and learning a new technology!
+Nope, as i'm about to have fun while learning a new technology!